 Changed title from "Backward compatibility issue between frontend3.4.1/factory3.4: collector and CCB strings cut"

-#3 Updated by Marco Mambelli 7 months ago
+#3 Updated by Marco Mambelli almost 2 years ago

 With Lorena we decided to go for Solution 1.